Jump to:

 Physical (PT) and occupational therapists (OT) assist with patient assessment and can provide training in the use of adaptive equipment.
 Ambulation safety may improve with the use of wheeled walkers with brakes.
 Walkers with a stabilizing base design, or with laser lights and portable metronomic devices that serve as cueing strategies to assist gait initiation and gait speed, can be helpful in selected patients.
 Occupational therapy assessments can identify how impairments lessen a patient’s safe performance of activities of daily living and inform recommendations for ADL equipment.

-OT and speech language pathologist (SLP) interventions may be used to address visuo-spatial deficits, micrographia, and memory impairments.5 Amplitude-based voice programs focusing on vocal loudness promote improvements in speech intelligibility, hypophonia, and hoarseness.19 In addition, SLPs provide interventions for improving facial expression, oral-motor strengthening, and swallowing dysfunction.
+OT and speech language pathologist (SLP) interventions may be used to address visuo-spatial deficits, micrographia, and memory impairments.5 Amplitude-based voice programs focusing on vocal loudness promote improvements in speech intelligibility, hypophonia, and hoarseness.21 In addition, SLPs provide interventions for improving facial expression, oral-motor strengthening, and swallowing dysfunction.

 Chronic/stable

 In advanced Parkinson disease, there is shortened duration of levodopa effect with more “wearing off”, motor fluctuations, and dyskinesias.
-The “off “ times may be addressed by giving more frequent medications, extended release formula, or adding adjunctive therapies as described above.2,5 Freezing and festination may become more problematic with time, and safety is often further reduced if there are concomitant declines in cognitive functions.
+The “off” times may be addressed by giving more frequent medications, extended release formula, or adding adjunctive therapies as described above.2,5 Freezing and festination may become more problematic with time, and safety is often further reduced if there are concomitant declines in cognitive functions.

 Other Interventions/Surgical Options

-Deep Brain Stimulation (DBS), unilateral or bilateral, should be considered when patients have functional limitations due to “wearing off” of medications between doses and dyskinesias during times of peak medication concentrations despite pharmacologic optimization.4,5 Patients who have medication-responsive motor symptoms but cannot tolerate these side effects are candidates for DBS of the subthalamic nucleus or globus pallidus interna.5 MRI-guided focused ultrasound of the thalamus is also used for tremor.5 Patients excluded for DBS placement include those with atypical parkinsonism, unstable psychiatric disease, significant dementia, comorbidities precluding surgery, advanced age, or structural abnormalities interfering with lead placement.4
+Deep Brain Stimulation (DBS), unilateral or bilateral, should be considered when patients have functional limitations due to “wearing off” of medications between doses and dyskinesias during times of peak medication concentrations despite pharmacologic optimization.4,5 Patients who have medication-responsive motor symptoms but cannot tolerate these side effects are candidates for DBS of the subthalamic nucleus or globus pallidus interna.5 Patients excluded for DBS placement include those with atypical parkinsonism, unstable psychiatric disease, significant dementia, comorbidities precluding surgery, advanced age, or structural abnormalities interfering with lead placement.4

 Pre-terminal or end of life care